 Though Daniel skydives by himself, this same company specializes in tandem jumps for people who want a thrill of a lifetime attached to an experienced professional.

-We spent quite a bit of time hanging out at the drop zone over our two weeks in the city.
-Daniel jumped and I watched landings at sunset on the beach.
+We spend quite a bit of time hanging out at the drop zone while in Puerto Vallarta.
+Daniel jumps and I watched landings at sunset on the beach.
 It is definitely one most beautiful places to skydive in the world.

 I was surprised at the wide variety of nationalities and ages of the people who decided to jump out of an airplane for the first time in Puerto Vallarta.
-It clearly is a very popular thing to do for tourists of all walks of life!
+It clearly is a very popular thing to do for tourists from all walks of life in Puerto Vallarta!

 Daniel did all of his Jumps with Skydive Vallarta.
 They follow the American standards for skydiving which means they have excellent safety standards.